Maia-Everett/jpromises/README.md

 If the exception handler itself throws an exception, the resulting promise will, obviously, be rejected with that exception.

-The second way to handle an exception is to let it bubble up through the entire promise chain until an exception handler is encountered (or not).
-If you don't pass an exception handler, or pass `null`, it will cause all promises in the chain to be rejected; promise rejection is thus a "contagious" condition, affecting all subsequent promises in the chain unless the exception is handled.
+The second way to handle an exception is to let it trickle down through the entire promise chain until an exception handler is encountered (or not).
+If you don't pass an exception handler, or pass `null`, it will cause the next promise in the chain to be rejected with the same exception if the original promise is rejected; promise rejection is thus a "contagious" condition, affecting all subsequent promises in the chain unless the exception is handled.
 (This makes it similar to stack unwinding for unhandled exceptions in ordinary synchronous code.)

 Three methods, `onExceptionAccept`, `onExceptionApply` and `onException`, accept only an exception handler.
 The first is equivalent to `thenAccept(null, handler)`.
 The other two are restricted to returning a promise of the same type as the original promise.
 They are convenient for specifying some fallback behavior if the original operation fails.